pscally1005/pscally1005.github.io/_posts/recipes/bread/2026-07-07-sourdough-pizza.markdown

   This pizza dough uses leftover <a href='/misc/whole-wheat-sourdough#starter'>sourdough starter</a> plus salt and <a href='/misc/grains#whole-wheat'>whole wheat flour</a> to make a delicious pizza dough with tons of flavor.
 To see what I do when I need to use up just 1 day's worth of discard, check out my <a href='/recipes/sourdough-flatbread'>Sourdough Discard Flatbread</a>!
 Instructions:
 - Wearing a <a href='https://amzn.to/414BfHP'>kitchen glove</a>, combine together <a href='/misc/whole-wheat-sourdough#starter'>starter</a>, salt, yeast, water, and <a href='/misc/grains#whole-wheat'>whole wheat flour</a> in a <a href='https://amzn.to/4adxMft'>large bowl</a>.
-The dough will be very sticky
+The dough will be very sticky.

 - Knead/massage the dough for about 10 minutes by working it with your hand around in the bowl, squeezing it through your fingers, until the dough looks more elastic and less sticky.
-It will still be very sticky though, just less so
+It will still be very sticky though, just less so.

 - Cover with a plate or towel, and let rest in the microwave for 1 hour.
 It will have grown slightly, but not nearly doubled in size.
 - <img src='/assets/Food/Bread/Sourdough Pizza/bowl.jpg' alt='' class='instruction-image'>

 - <a href='https://amzn.to/3Hdg0gk'>Lightly oil</a> the bottom of a <a href='https://amzn.to/4aiCsjh'>9x13" casserole dish</a>.
 Divide the dough into 8 personal pizza doughs, about 100 g each, and add to the pan. <a href='https://amzn.to/3Hdg0gk'>Spray</a> the tops with <a href='/misc/olive-oil'>oil</a>.
-Cover with a lid, and refrigerate for at least 24 hours, and up to 1 week
+Cover with a lid, and refrigerate for at least 24 hours, and up to 1 week.
 - <img src='/assets/Food/Bread/Sourdough Pizza/doughs.jpg' alt='' class='instruction-image'>

 - When it's time to make pizza, preheat your oven on its hottest temperature (500F or 550F) for at least 1 hour with a <a href='https://amzn.to/4ccXgLm'>baking stone</a> in the oven.
+Let the dough come up to room temperature as the oven heats up.
 Evenly spread your dough into a round and thin circle on top of a piece of parchment paper.
 Top with <a href='/recipes/pasta-sauce'>sauce</a>, <a href='/misc/dairy#mozzarella'>cheese</a>, and any other desired toppings.
 - <img src='/assets/Food/Bread/Sourdough Pizza/raw.jpg' alt='' class='instruction-image'>

 - Bake for about 7 minutes (on the parchment paper), or until the crust is solid and browned and the cheese is melted.
 Let rest for 5 minutes before cutting and serving.
 Notes:
-- At a 75% hydration rate, this pizza dough is very sticky.  <a href='https://amzn.to/414BfHP'>Kitchen gloves</a> are required to handle this dough, both for kneading it and for shaping into your individual pizzas
+- At a 75% hydration rate, this pizza dough is very sticky.  <a href='https://amzn.to/414BfHP'>Kitchen gloves</a> are required to handle this dough, both for kneading it and for shaping into your individual pizzas.

 - |
   <div id='topped' class='table-of-contents-2'></div>